 As with all credit reporting companies, users must confirm their register an account and confirm their identity before they can access credit scores and reports.
 This requires users to provide personal information, such as name, date of birth and Social Security Number.

 Experian's CreditWorksSM costs $21.95 every month.
 When you order your $1 Credit Report & FICO® Score, you will begin your 7-day trial membership in Experian CreditWorksSM.
 If you don't cancel your membership within the 7-day trial period*, you will be billed $21.95 for each month that you continue your membership.
 You may cancel your trial membership anytime within the trial period without charge.

-The Three-Bureau Credit Report and FICO Scores costs $39.95.
+The Three-Bureau Credit Report and FICO Scores cost $39.95.

-ProtectMyID Disclosure: “When you order your $1 Experian Credit Report and 7-day trial, you will begin your 7-day trial membership in ProtectMyID®.
-If you do not cancel your membership within the 7-day trial period, you will be billed $19.95 each month that you continue your membership.
+Experian IdentityWorksSM Disclosure: “When you order your Experian IdentityWorksSM you will begin your free 30-day trial membership in Experian IdentityWorksSM.
+If you do not cancel your membership within the trial period, you will be billed $9.95 each month ($19.95 if you choose the premium version) that you continue your membership.
 You may cancel your trial membership anytime within the trial period without charge.”

 How is Experian Better/Worse Than Other Credit Reporting Companies?